 There is no entry fee for the tournament but the host school may make a small charge for the provision of the refreshments, and possibly trophies, at the regional finals.
 Games are not graded and there is no requirement for your team players to be members of any chess organisation.

-Weekday afternoon qualification events in schools around the county in the Autumn and Spring terms; final at Imperial College in April 2018.
+Weekday afternoon qualification events in schools around the county in the Autumn and Spring terms; final on Wednesday 25th April 2018 at Imperial College

 Read a report on last year’s final at Imperial College.